MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 Window.Render();
 ```

 Let's see how to perceive the effect of deactivating an element.
-Update your code to the following:
+Update your code to add a `ElementsDashboard` _static_ element and deactivate the title.
+The dashboard will be rendered, but not the title:

 > [!NOTE]
-> The method `Window.Freeze()` is used to stop the execution to see the window content without exiting the application when the window only contains static elements.
+> The method `Window.Freeze()` is used to stop the execution by waiting the user to press a key (Enter by default) to see the window content without exiting the application when the window only contains static elements.

 ```csharp
 Title title = new Title("New elements");